National Sickle Cell Awareness Month - September

 National Sickle Cell Awareness Month

-When is National Sickle Cell Awareness Month in 2025?
+When Is National Sickle Cell Awareness Month in 2026?

-National Sickle Cell Awareness Month is observed throughout September each year.
+National Sickle Cell Awareness Month is observed annually throughout September, beginning on September 1.

 Observations